MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> When it hurts - observe.
-Life is trying to teach you something.
+> It's OK to have your eggs in one basket as long as you control what happens to that basket.
-> -- Anita Krizzan
+> -- Elon Musk